 At night, both the auto mode and HDR produce almost identical pictures, as seen in the images below:

-The main camera of OPPO A5s fails to control the light at night even in HDR mode resulting in an overexposed image.
+The primary camera of OPPO A5s fails to control the light at night even in HDR mode resulting in an overexposed image.

-For selfies, we have a single 8MP camera at the front which can also take bouquet shot enabled via the device’s software.
+For selfies, we have a single 8MP camera at the front, which can also take bouquet shots through the device’s software.

-In front camera’s auto mode, the phone smoothens the skin but in bouquet mode, it makes the skin feel like its artificially moderated.
+In the front camera’s auto mode, the phone smoothens the skin, but in bouquet mode, it makes the skin feel like its artificially moderated.

-Though the 16GB of internal storage is quite off-putting, you can always expand it via microSD card.
-It is an ideal device for a moderate user who is looking to upgrade from a feature to smartphone but if you are willing to spend a little bit more, Tecno Camon i4 (Review) can prove to be a better alternative to cover for all the compromises you will have to make with OPPO A3s.
+Though the 16GB of internal storage is quite off-putting, you can always expand it via a microSD card.
+It is an ideal device for a moderate user who is looking to upgrade from a feature to a smartphone, but if you are willing to spend a little bit more, Tecno Camon i4 can prove to be a better alternative to cover all the compromises you will have to make with OPPO A3s.